 Yes, you can freeze almond milk, but you will need to thaw it before making ice cream.
 The texture, color, and flavor of the ice cream will slightly differ from the one made with fresh milk.

-The only way to fix the separation issues of the frozen almond milk is to use a blender.
+The only way to fix the separation issues of frozen almond milk is to use a blender.
 Still, the texture will differ from the original state.
 It will be unpleasant to drink or add to your morning coffee or a bowl with cereal.
 Making smoothies, cooking, and baking is fine.

 Yes, you can, but many people feel unpleasant about drinking it due to its texture changes.

-Use the defrosted almond milk for making almond milk smoothies, protein shakes, baking vegan-friendly desserts, and cooking.
-However, it has limited use as a coffee whitener: you need to give a good stir.
+Use the defrosted almond milk for making almond milk smoothies, and protein shakes, baking vegan-friendly desserts, and cooking.
+However, it has limited use as a coffee whitener: you need to give it a good stir.

 Yes, it goes bad with storing beyond the expiration date.
-Bad almond milk will become thicker, change color, get a sour taste and an identifying smell.
+Bad almond milk will become thicker, change color, and get a sour taste and an identifying smell.

 Yes, it will freeze.
 But you will accountant the same problems with the texture change.

 Freezing almond milk yogurt hardly affects its structure, separating with thawing.
-Use frozen almond milk yogurt for baking, cooking, making smoothies and shakes.
+Use frozen almond milk yogurt for baking, cooking, and making smoothies and shakes.